 - Is it possible to attend both courses?

-- Yes, you can apply to attend both the Principles and Practice of Cancer Prevention and Control Course and the Molecular Prevention Course.
+- Yes, you can apply to attend both the Principles and Practice of Cancer Prevention and Control Course and the Molecular Cancer Prevention Course.
 We will review your application to each course separately.

 - How do I apply to the Summer Curriculum?